seancaballa2002/Build4Good25/README.md

 Getting a simple quote for a household repair shouldn't be **complicated or inconsistent**.
 We built **Bobby The Handyman** to make pricing transparent, reduce unnecessary back-and-forth, and help users find reliable service providers quickly.

 It also gives local handymen more visibility—especially those who don’t have a website or a presence on major platforms.
-By streamlining outreach and centralizing quotes, we're creating a space where small, independent professionals can be seen and selected based on clear, fair criteria.
+By streamlining outreach and centralizing quotes, we're creating a space where **small, independent professionals can be seen and selected** based on **clear, fair criteria**.

 ---